babel/website/docs/types.md

 #### ExpressionWrapper

-A wrapper of expression that does not have run semantics.
+A wrapper of expression that does not have runtime semantics.
 ```javascript
 t.isExpressionWrapper(node);
 ```